 - significance to government, size of investment, risks, sensitivities and needs for decision

 - the stage and maturity of program implementation

 - the readiness of the program for evaluation including the extent and quality of administrative data.

 In some cases, evaluations are required by legislation or policy.
 Each cluster within NSW Government will have a rolling 12 month evaluation schedule, which must be prepared and submitted to ERC for approval, beginning in the 2013-2014 financial year.
 Schedules should include:

-- A list of programs planned for evaluation and review, their expected completion date, and an indication of whether they are suitable for a Treasury-led evaluation
+- A list of programs planned for evaluation and review and their expected completion date

 - Who will evaluate or review listed programs